mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 ### Solution: Merge To Integration Branch

-There's a simple fix for the Mayan Pyramid of Doom: create a dedicated branch off of `master` that feature branches can be merged into whenever a story gets done.
-I like to call the branch that everything gets merged into the "[integration][what-is-integration-branch]" branch.
+There's a simple fix for the Mayan Pyramid of Doom: create a dedicated branch off of `master` to contain the changes for all the stories that need to be released together.
+For convenience, we'll call this dedicated branch an "[integration][what-is-integration-branch]" branch.

+You still develop in feature branches and you still create pull requests for code review.
+The only difference is that instead of creating a pull request from the feature branch into `master`, you create a pull request from the feature branch into the integration branch.

 ![features-into-integration-diagram](FIXME)